bilibili/UnityBVA/README.md

 # Features

-We believe that UGC will overwhelm the whole industry and everybody were encourage to devote their effort on building the wonderland and spread the imaginatin.
+We believe that UGC will overwhelm the whole industry in the next decade and everybody will be encouraged to devote their effort on building the metaverse, let go of imagination and creativity.

 - Export Avatar & Scene (editor full ability & runtime partial ability)
 - Import VRM & MMD model as Prefab in Editor